hhovhann/statistic-service/README.md

 * Spring Boot 2.6.4

 # Software Design
 Using Spring Boot Framework to provide the way of using Dependency Injection (IoC).
-In main application class have Field injections in Data Processor service constructor injections
+In main application class and in Data Processor service constructor injections

 * CommandLineParserService - responsible for parsing CLI arguments
 * DataProcessingService - responsible for process data reading and transformation (may say data processor)